 Tennis trading on Betfair is another popular and proven way to take regular profits from the sports markets.
 There are various specific strategies as you would expect, some of them are extremely simple while some take a bit more learning and practice.

-A few of the methods I use are :
+A few of the regularly-used methods are :

 - Back the server